What Is a Membership Card?

 3. Make Room for Design Improvement

 The draft you made will be your avenue for design improvement.
-Finalize the design then choose the card size and cardstock.
+Finalize the design then choose the sample card size and cardstock.
 Create a design reflective of your establishment and marketing goals.
 Place additional designs and arrange a layout that offers ease and convenience.

 4. Customize the Card and Add Security Features

 Membership cards are meant to be distributed to the registered members; therefore, it should be customized to include names, identification numbers, profile photos, and other essential member data information.
-The card should also bear added security features for tracing and data protection purposes.
+The professional card should also bear added security features for tracing and data protection purposes.
 You may consult professionals to do this for you as it may require special features and skills.

 5. Proceed to Card-Printing

-After you have placed all the necessary parts of the once blank card, take the time to recheck everything.
+After you have placed all the necessary parts of the once printable card, take the time to recheck everything.
 After a careful review, gather up your printing materials or call the nearest professional printing company to print your membership cards.
 There are various kinds of card printing, such as offset printing, silkscreen printing, re-transfer printing, and dye-sublimation printing.
 Choose any process that suits your project budget and specification.